Richard Worsam Meade I

 Richard Worsam Meade (June 23, 1778 – June 25, 1828) was an American merchant and art collector, and the father of Civil War General George Gordon Meade.
 After growing up in his father George Meade's shipping business, he became successful in his own right in the American–Spanish trade.
-Meade lived in Cadiz, Spain, from 1803 to 1820, and was the U.S. naval agent there.
+Meade lived in Cádiz, Spain, from 1803 to 1820, and was the U.S. naval agent there.
 He became quite wealthy and was one of the first American collectors of European art.

 Sometimes controversially outspoken, he lost favor and was imprisoned by political enemies after the Spanish government incurred large debts to him during the Peninsular War.
 Upon returning to Philadelphia he donated much of his art and became a trustee of St. Mary's Roman Catholic Church, where he participated in the Hogan schism.
 Under the Adams–Onís Treaty he unsuccessfully sought compensation from the U.S. government for the nearly $400,000 Spanish debt.
 The Meade claim became known for its longevity as his descendants continued to pursue it long after his death.